mcd500/ta-ref/sampleta.md

 ```

 Keyedge uses the LLVM infrastructure to analyze syntax and the flatcc library to serialize/deserialize data. edger8r/oeedger8r is written by ocalm and has its own analyzer/serializer/deserializer. edger8r is relatively easy to port for other systems. oeedger8r is an example and we also have ported it to Keystone and used it internally before keyedge was released.
-All edgers generate wrapper codes which sanitize arguments and results, though there maybe yet unknown issues as "A Tale of..." caveats.
+All edgers generate wrapper codes which sanitize arguments and results, though there maybe yet unknown issues as "A Tale of..." shows.

 ## Emulation of secure storage